Configuring a Blocklist/Trustlist Access Policy for a LoadBalancer Service

 - Ports

-- Service Port: port used by the Service.
+- Service Port: the port used by the Service.
 The port number ranges from 1 to 65535.

-- Container Port: listener port of the workload.
+- Container Port: the port that the workload listens on.
 For example, Nginx uses port 80 by default.

 - Access Control